 Transactional Funding in Wholesaling

 Transactional funding is often useful when trading wholesale properties.
-Investors can get the cash they need to get a deal from a seller and quickly resell the property they purchased for a profit in a distinct, second transaction.
+Investors can get the cash they need to get a deal from a seller and quickly resell the property they purchased for a profit in a separate, transaction.
 This funding method gives investors more versatility and can replace the assigning contracts method of real estate trading, which is sometimes not permitted depending on your area.
 Because of its benefits and speed, transactional funding is of great use to real estate wholesalers.

 Transactional Funding in House Flipping